ADU Case Study

 - Jurisdictions should also consider the elimination of city development fees specifically for ADU Development.

-- As part of this ADU development program, jurisdiction should work with community members on the development of these standards and to otherwise educate the community on the role ADU's have in meeting state housing requirements.
+- As part of this ADU development program, jurisdictions should work with community members on the development of these standards, and to otherwise educate the community on the role ADUs have in meeting state housing requirements.

-Pre-approved ADU programs are not a housing growth and affordable housing panacea, but a tool to simplify the design and permit process for housing units which provide additional and affordable housing options.
-ADU’s, when used as rental units, produce housing that typically rents at sub-market rates and therefore a way to produce infill housing and support more affordable development in high-value areas.8 Providing pre-approved ADU programs are a practical method for not only increasing the development of smaller, affordable units, but increasing development of much needed cheaper housing in areas like Encinitas and San Jose.
+Pre-approved ADU programs are not a housing growth and affordable housing panacea, but a tool to simplify the design and permit process for housing units that provide additional and affordable housing options.
+ADUs, when used as rental units, produce housing that typically rents at sub-market rates, and therefore offers a way to produce infill housing and support more affordable development in high-value areas.8 Providing pre-approved ADU programs is a practical method for not only increasing the development of smaller, affordable units, but increasing development of much needed cheaper housing in areas like Encinitas and San Jose.
 Pre-approved ADU programs, if instituted by more jurisdictions across California, have the potential to be a necessary tool to revitalize California's small scale housing development and meet low to moderate-income state housing requirements.
-It's likely that, considering the popularity of the HCD's planning grants for ADU's and other innovative building strategies, ADU development will continue to increase throughout California.
+It's likely that, considering the popularity of the HCD's planning grants for ADUs and other innovative building strategies, ADU development will continue to increase throughout California.

 1. Hansburg, Elizabeth, and Cassius Rutherford.
 “Commentary: Sweeping New Laws Will Provide the Gift of ‘Granny Flats.’”
 Los Angeles Times.
 Los Angeles Times, January 3, 2020. https://www.latimes.com/socal/daily-pilot/opinion/story/2020-01-03/commentary-granny-flats-for-the-new-year-the-gift-of-sweeping-new-adu-laws.